pangeacyber/pangea-mcp-server/README.md

 - Node.js v22.15.0 or greater.
-- A Pangea API token with access to all of AI Guard, Domain Intel, Embargo, IP Intel, Prompt Guard, Redact, and URL Intel.
+- A Pangea API token with access to all of AI Guard, Domain Intel, Embargo, IP Intel, Prompt Guard, Redact, Secure Audit Log, and URL Intel.
+- A Pangea Secure Audit Log config with the "Standard Audit Log Config" schema.

 ## Installation